nats-io/prometheus-nats-exporter/README.md

 ```

 # Monitoring Walkthrough
-For further information, refer to the [walkthrough](walkthrough/README.md) of monitoring NATS with Prometheus and Grafana.
+For additional information, refer to the [walkthrough](walkthrough/README.md) of monitoring NATS with Prometheus and Grafana.
+The NATS Prometheus Exporter can be used to monitor NATS Streaming as well.
+Refer to the [walkthrough/streaming](walkthrough/streaming.md) documentation.

 [License-Url]: https://www.apache.org/licenses/LICENSE-2.0
 [License-Image]: https://img.shields.io/badge/License-Apache2-blue.svg